Just Breathe - The Power of the Breath to Reduce Stress and Anxiety

-By doing this your breathing rate will come down and you will feel less anxious.
+By doing this your breathing rate will come down and you will feel less stressed or anxious.
 This has also been shown to stimulate the vagus nerve which is related to healing.

 Mindfulness and Meditation practices often incorporate breathing techniques into them and are well known for promoting calm and reducing stress and anxiety.
-For more information about meditation visit https://www.lincsholisticwellness.com/meditation and for mindfulness visit https://www.lincsholisticwellness.com/mindfulness where you can sign up to receive free mindfulness meditation exercises including some breathing exercises mentioned above.
+For more information about meditation visit https://www.lincsholisticwellness.com/meditation and for mindfulness visit https://www.lincsholisticwellness.com/mindfulness where you can also download your free mindfulness meditation exercises including some breathing exercises mentioned above.

 More ways to incorporate breathing practices to reduce stress and anxiety

 Pranayama is the practice of breath control in yoga and consists of synchronising the breath with movements between asanas (postures), but is also a distinct form of breathing exercise on its own, usually practiced after asanas.